• Skip to primary navigation

 4. Cook the green beans – Boil the green beans in a pot for about 5 minutes.
 Drain, rinse in cold water, and drain again.

-5. Combine – Raise the stove to 425 degrees.
+5. Combine – Raise the heat to 425 degrees.
 Add the green beans to the sheet with the potatoes and toss to coat.
 Bake for 5-7 minutes or until potatoes are cooked through.
 Enjoy!

 Easy Roasted potatoes and green beans

-Tips and Variations
+Tips + Variations

 • Reheating – Reheat using the microwave, oven, toaster oven, or even air fryer!